hexojs/site/source/docs/index.md

 You may encounter some problems when compiling.
 Please install Xcode from App Store first.
 After Xcode is installed, open Xcode and go to **Preferences -> Download -> Command Line Tools -> Install** to install command line tools.
 {% endnote %}

-{% note warn For Mac / Linux users %}
-If you are a macOS user, or a Linux user who install Node.js through your package manager with default repository, you might run into some permission error when using `npm install -g`.
-Please follow [the guide provided by npmjs](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) to solve the issue, AND DO NOT USE ROOT USER OR SUDO TO OVERRIDE.
-{% endnote %}

 ### Install Git

 - Windows: Download & install [git](https://git-scm.com/download/win).